openharmony/docs/en/device-dev/quick-start/quickstart-ide-lite-create-project.md

    ![en-us_image_0000001271477045](figures/en-us_image_0000001271477045.png)

-3. If you select to open the OpenHarmony source code, a message will be displayed indicating that the project is not a DevEco Device Tool project.
+3. If this is the first time you import a project, a message will be displayed indicating that the project is not a DevEco Device Tool project.
 Click **Import** to continue.

    ![en-us_image_0000001135394334](figures/en-us_image_0000001135394334.png)